jcorley60/github_tutorial/README.md

    **git add [-A or filename]**

-   if you add -A (capitalized) at the end of the line then all changes will be staged. e.g. **git add -a**.
+   if you add -A (capitalized) at the end of the line then all changes will be staged. e.g. **git add -A**.
 Otherwise the file where changes have been made can specified by filename.

 3. Commit changes